coyotemarin/pbg/README.md

   [opensecrets.org](http://www.opensecrets.org/) or something similar.
 Support a bill?
   Boycott the companies trying to squash it.
 Oppose a bill?
 Boycott the companies behind it.
 * Work our way up the supply chain.
 If you have a problem with a company like [Cargill](http://www.cargill.com/), which mostly sells to businesses, consumer actions aren't going to have much affect (if it makes you feel better, you can boycott Truvia).
 However, if we have a way for local businesses to publicly advertise that they subscribe to a particular campaign (e.g. not using Cargill products in their restaurant), then consumers can support those businesses.
+* Support crowdsourced campaigns against a show's advertiser's (like the [StopRush](http://stoprush.net) project does on its own ad-hoc solution now).
 * Apps that work on Android without a network connection.
 Not really so much to ask.
 * Stuff that no one has imagined yet.
 Give people the tools, and someone will do something amazing.